ShashwatG04/open-data-signal/readme.txt

 ==========================================================
 2️⃣ DOUBLE CLICK THE RUN.BAT FILE
 ==========================================================
-Navifate to the file explorer and just double click the run.bat file.
+Navigate to the file explorer and open run.bat file.
+Update the local path of your open-data-signal folder.(eg. E:\open-data-signals) Now just double click the run.bat icon in the file explorer.

 ==========================================================
 2️⃣ RUN THE RUN.PY FILE